On this page

 - is committed to the best possible health care for children and young people

-- Advocate for the rights of children in line with the UN Convention
+- advocate the rights of children in line with the UN Convention

 The Research Centre for School Sport and the Physical Education of Children and Young Adults (Forschungszentrum für den Schulsport und den Sport von Kindern und Jugendlichen, FoSS) carries out practical research into exercise, play and physical activity among children and young people to develop tried-and-tested, forward-looking exercise and teaching programmes.